Aravindhakumar-M/Greenguard/Interrupt Node/README.md

 ## Usage

 1. Run the ROS master: `roscore`.
-2. Run the `pump_cont` script using the `rosrun` command, assuming you have the necessary permissions:
+2. Run the script using the `rosrun` command, assuming you have the necessary permissions:
 ```bash
 rosrun <package_name> interrupt.py
 ```